Policy

 Settlements

-compensation benefits from a third party in accordance with Ohio law.
+from a third party in accordance with Ohio law.

-Division’s Subrogation Department, and BWC Actuarial Division.
+Department, and BWC Actuarial Division.

-impasse during negotiations.
+have reached an impasse during negotiations.

-Insurance Service Office: a proprietary database that
+Service Office: A proprietary database that contains

-contains bodily injury claims information pertaining to automobile, workers’
+bodily injury claims information pertaining to automobile, workers’

 compensation, homeowners, general liability, product liability and disability